ishandutta2007/free-api/README.md

  - National long-distance bus (can be called online) : National long-distance bus timetable inquiry-<a href="https://www.free-api.com/doc/222" target='_ blank'> Interface address </a>

- - Football league (can be called online) : Currently supports the Premier League, La Liga, Bundesliga, Serie A, Ligue 1, —— <a href="https://www.free-api.com/doc/223" target='_blank'> Interface address </ a >
+ - Football league (can be called online) : Currently supports the Premier League, La Liga, Bundesliga, Serie A, Ligue 1, —— <a href="https://www.free-api.com/doc/223" target='_blank'> Interface address </a>

  - Film and television news (can be called online) : Retrieval of movie and television information links Information retrie—— <a href="https://www.free-api.com/doc/224" target='_blank'> Interface address </a>